 Anyone who has ever written a text with Gutenberg blocks certainly knows the problem: If you want to select text across several blocks, this has not always worked without problems.
 Most of the time, the entire text within the blocks was selected.
 So you had to select and edit (for example, delete) the last part in the first block and then the first part in the second block.
 This takes time and is not very intuitive.

-This is finally being adapted in WordPress 6.0, so that users can now mark up text across multiple blocks without accessibility - regardless of the start or end point.
+This is finally being adjusted in WordPress 6.0, so that users can now mark up text across multiple blocks without problems - regardless of the start or end point.
 This may sound like a minor adjustment, but WordPress would do well to make it even easier to work with blocks if it wants acceptance of the controversial Gutenberg project to continue to grow.

 This also includes those minor changes in text creation that were no problem in the classic editor, but which always remind users at Gutenberg that they are working with the less intuitive blocks.